opencv/opencv/doc/js_tutorials/js_setup/js_nodejs/js_nodejs.markdown

 ### What just happened? ###

  * **In the first statement**:, by defining a global variable named 'Module', emscripten will call `Module.onRuntimeInitialized()` when the library is ready to use.
 Our program is in that method and uses the global variable `cv` just like in the browser.
- * The statement **`cv = require('./opencv.js')`** requires the file `opencv.js` and assign the return value to the global variable `cv`. `require()` which is a Node.js API, is used to load modules and files.
+ * The statement **"cv = require('./opencv.js')"** requires the file `opencv.js` and assign the return value to the global variable `cv`.
+   `require()` which is a Node.js API, is used to load modules and files.
    In this case we load the file `opencv.js` form the current folder, and, as said previously emscripten will call `Module.onRuntimeInitialized()` when its ready.
  * See [emscripten Module API](https://emscripten.org/docs/api_reference/module.html) for more details.

 Working with images
 -----

 OpenCV.js doesn't support image formats so we can't load png or jpeg images directly.
-In the browser it uses the HTML DOM (like HTMLCanvasElement and HTMLImageElement to decode and decode images.
+In the browser it uses the HTML DOM (like HTMLCanvasElement and HTMLImageElement to decode and decode images).
 In node.js we will need to use a library for this.

 In this example we use [jimp](https://www.npmjs.com/package/jimp), which supports common image formats and is pretty easy to use.